ZachPenney/prework-study-guide/README.md

 ## Usage

 In the study guide reviews notes regarding HTML, CSS, JavaScript and Git my be found under the labeled sections on the page and may choose a topic for the user to study first. open the Chrome DevTools by pressing command+Option+I(macOS) or Control+Shift+I(windows).
 A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study firts.
+There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ## Credits